3cn-ecn/nantralPlatform/docs/docs/get-started/setup-project.md

 At this point, the project must be opened in VS Code.
 In the `.vscode` directory, create a copy of the file named `settings-sample.json`, and rename it `settings.json`.
 This will import all the needed settings for VS Code !

 And voilà, it's already done!
-It's easy, no? 😁
+Easy, no? 😁

 ### Install the extensions